sanket-chaudhari/figstack-sdk/knowledge-base/system-routines.md

 ## 🧠 Agent Compatibility

 This file is intended to serve as a stable input for agent-based systems that participate in maintaining or evolving this repository.
 Any new long-term expectation must be added here.
+---

+## ✅ Routine: Scaffold Template Change Detection

+- Script: `scripts/check-scaffold-template-diff.ts`
+- Computes a fingerprint of the template directory (e.g., `plugin@1.0.0`)
+- Warns if any file inside it has changed since the last recorded snapshot
+- Use `--update` to manually approve intentional changes

+---

+## ✅ Routine: Scaffolded Project Drift Detection

+- Script: `scripts/check-project-vs-scaffold-drift.ts`
+- Reads `scaffold.json` from each plugin
+- Compares current folder state to the declared scaffold version
+- Flags:
+  - Extra or missing files
+  - Modified core files
+  - Unknown scaffold references

+This ensures that plugin folders remain aligned with their scaffold contracts.